Key Takeaways

 - Board Resolution by way of written means to appoint the nominee director.

 Many businesses, especially foreign companies, engage the services of incorporation service providers.
 These providers often offer nominee director services as part of their comprehensive package.
-When selecting a nominee director, it is crucial to ensure their eligibility as per the legal requirements, ensuring a smooth and compliant incorporation process.
+These providers not only help you appoint a nominee director but also assist with other essential tasks, such as preparing incorporation documents, ensuring compliance with local laws, and handling ongoing administrative needs, saving you both time and cost.

 Potential Risks of Appointing a Nominee Director in Singapore